PORTLAND’S ORIGINAL HIGH-ENERGY AFRICAN STYLE MARIMBA ENSEMBLE

 CURRENT BAND MEMBERS

-Aisha Beck, Nathan Beck, Eric Berkley, Elgin Dean, Eric Orem, Andy Pinzelik, Ann Pinzelik, Jan Swanson, and Karin Tauscher.
+Aisha Beck, Nathan Beck, Eric Berkley, Elgin Dean, Eric Miller, Eric Orem, and Karin Tauscher.

 Nathan Beck has been a percussionist since high school.
 He was very involved in drum and bugle corps (Argonauts and Santa Clara Vanguard) in the 1980′s.
 After graduating from Lewis & Clark College in 1992, Nathan joined Boka Marimba.
 He spent 18 months traveling and learning the mbira tradition in Zimbabwe.
 Some of his teachers include Tute Chigamba, Garadziva Chigamba, Garikayi Tirikoti, Wiri Chigonga, Cosmas Magaya, Musekiwa Chingodza, and Forward Kwenda.
-Currently, he daylights as a math teacher in the Beaverton School District.
+Currently, he daylights as a math and marimba teacher in Portland Public Schools.

 Eric Berkley has been a member of Boka Marimba since the fall of 1994.
 Eric has played drums and percussion in numerous bands throughout his life.
 He graduated college from University of Connecticut and currently works as an IT Manager.